 12. Specify the greater than shift hours status code in the Status code if an employee works greater than shift hours field.

-13. Select Default rule[HoursWorked/ShiftHours] option from the Calculation rule field of Under Time Calculation Rule section if you want to use the default rule for the working hours define for the shift to calculate under time calculation for the shift.
+13. Select Default rule[HoursWorked/ShiftHours] option from the Calculation rule field if you want to use the default rule for the working hours.

 Else, if you want to define custom range for under time calculation of the shift then select Time Range option and then specify the range of hours in From and To columns and the related percentage day worked for each range defined in %age day worked field.

-14. Follow step 5 to define Over Time Calculation Rule, Weekend Calculation Rule and Holiday Calculation Rule, as shown in Figure 9.
+14. Define Over Time Calculation Rule, Weekend Calculation Rule and Holiday Calculation Rule as shown in Figure 10.

 The Over Time Calculation Rule defines the percentage of overtime an employee worked, the Weekend Calculation Rule defines the percentage of time an employee worked on weekend and Holiday Calculation Rule defines percentage of time an employee worked on a holiday.

-15. Follow step 5 to define Leave day Calculation Rule.
-The rule defines the percentage of days an employee worked in a month, as shown in Figure 10.
+15. Define Leave day Calculation Rule.
+The rule defines the percentage of days an employee worked in a month, as shown in Figure 11.

 For example, if the employee has worked for 100% days then 1 leave would be credited to his/ her account.
 And if he/she has worked for 50% days then 0.5 days will be credited to his/ her account.
 If the employee has worked for less than 50% days then no leave will be credited to his/ her account for the next month.